-- "Amplified sound" means sound whose volume is increased by any electric, electronic, mechanical, or motor-powered means.
+- "Amplified Sound" means sound whose volume is increased by any electric, electronic, mechanical, or motor-powered means.
 Shouting, group chanting, and acoustic musical instruments are exempt from this definition and are not subject to the special rules on amplified sound, but are subject to general rules on disruption. - 2.
-"Common outdoor area" means outdoor space that is not regularly used for dedicated University business and does not have an educational function, or a research function.
+"Common Outdoor Area" means outdoor space that is not regularly used for dedicated University business and does not have an educational function or a research function.
 It does not include the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, or any other space within the University's limited public forum.
-Common outdoor areas are designated by state law as traditional public forums. - 3.
-"Dean of students" means the dean of students of The University of Texas at Austin or any delegate or representative of the dean of students. - 4.
-"Limited public forum" means the University property, both indoors and outdoors, that is not a common outdoor area.
-This includes the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, and residential outdoor spaces managed by University Housing and Dining including Jester Spanish Oaks Terrace, San Jacinto Amphitheatre, Honors Quad, Duren Courtyard, the Blanton Museum's outdoor Plaza and Art Garden, the Union Building Patios, the William C. Powers Jr. Student Activity Center patios, Goldsmith Hall, and the Cronkite Plaza. - 5.
+Common outdoor areas are designated by state law as traditional public forums. - "Dean of Students" means the Dean of Students of The University of Texas at Austin or any delegate or representative of the Dean of Students. - 4.
+"Limited Public Forum" means the University property, both indoors and outdoors, that is not a common outdoor area.
+This includes the outside surfaces of a University building, surfaces associated with or connected to a University building, a University structure, spaces dedicated to temporary outdoor banners, spaces dedicated to temporary outdoor exhibits, and residential outdoor spaces managed by University Housing and Dining, including Jester Spanish Oaks Terrace, San Jacinto Amphitheatre, Honors Quad, Duren Courtyard, the Blanton Museum's outdoor Plaza and Art Garden, the Union Building Patios, the William C. Powers Jr. Student Activity Center patios, Goldsmith Hall, the pedestrian bridge adjoining the Graduate School of Business, Moody Pedestrian Bridge, and the Cronkite Plaza. - 5.
 "Main Mall" means the area bounded by the south wall of the Main Building, the west walls of Garrison Hall, the north edge of Inner Campus Drive, the south wall of the Dorothy L. Gebauer Building and the east wall of Battle Hall.
-The Main Mall includes the south steps and south porches of the Main Building. - 6.
-"Room or space" includes any room or space, indoors or outdoors, owned or controlled by the University. - 7.
-"Temporary banner space" means designated outdoor or indoor display area reserved for University persons and University organizations' use, as managed by the dean of students, where a University person or organization's temporary banner may be affixed for multiple days as permitted by Subsection 13-503.
-These areas are part of the University's limited public forum and not open to members of the public. - "Temporary exhibit space" means an outdoor display area designated and managed by the Dean of Students, where an authorized person or organization may erect a temporary exhibit as permitted by Subsection 13-503.
-These areas are part of the University's limited public forum and not open to members of the public.
+The Main Mall includes the south steps and south porches of the Main Building. - "Room or Space" includes any Room or Space, indoors or outdoors, owned or controlled by the University. - "Temporary Banner Space" means designated outdoor or indoor display area reserved for University persons and University organizations' use, as managed by the Dean of Students, where a

-- 9. "University" means The University of Texas at Austin. - 10.
-"Vice president" means the Vice President for Student Affairs at The University of Texas at Austin.
+- University person or organization's temporary banner may be affixed for multiple days as permitted by Subsection 13-503.
+These areas are part of the University's limited public forum and not open to members of the public. - 8.
+"Temporary Exhibit Space" means an outdoor display area, designated and managed by the Dean of Students, where an authorized person or organization may erect a temporary exhibit as permitted by Subsection 13-503.
+These areas are part of the University's limited public forum and not open to members of the public. - 9.
+"University" means The University of Texas at Austin. - "Vice President" means the Vice President for Student Affairs at The University of Texas at Austin.